 The type of medication you take after the operation coupled with your hormones may slow down your digestion.
 Passing stool may be difficult especially after the first four to five days.
 Constipation is not suitable for your incision as it puts pressure on the wound as you try to push.
 A bloated bowel is also uncomfortable for you and may slow down the healing process.
 Increase roughage in your diet and take more fluids to help you combat indigestion.
 If the condition is too much for you to handle, talk to your doctor.
 He may recommend a stool softener to make it easier for you.

-After surgery, the doctor will prescribe antibiotics to prevent infections.
+After surgery, the doctor will prescribe antibiotics with diet for postnatal mother to prevent infections.
 These antibiotics kill all the bacteria in your body including the good ones.
-Once the good bacteria is eliminated from your body, you are prone to bacteria and yeast infections.
+Once the good bacteria are eliminated from your body, you are prone to bacteria and yeast infections.
 This is the last thing you wish to contract while nursing an incision.
 Take probiotics supplements to promote a healthy gut and vaginal flora.
 It will also promote a quick recovery.